Supporting & Situational Artifacts

 What it is: The plan for migrating data from legacy systems into Salesforce, including sequencing, tooling, and validation.

 Why it matters: Migration is deceptively complex.
-Judges want to see that you understand the full lifecycle — not just “extract, cleanse, transform, and load” as buzzwords, but the specific steps within each phase.
+Judges want to see understanding of the full lifecycle, not just “extract, cleanse, transform, and load” as buzzwords, but specific steps within each phase.

 What to include: